Boston343/Dicee/README.md

 # Dicee
-Dicee Challenge with javascript DOM manipulation
+Dicee Challenge with javascript DOM manipulation.
+This simulates dice tossing where the highest number wins.
+Whenever the page is refreshed, two dice are "rolled" (random numbers generated) and displayed.
+The values are also compared to see which player would win the dice toss.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/96832297/185828733-de903680-4ac9-4ec9-b3a2-921469570796.png)